 Images courtesy of the author and the students of the MSc Building and Urban Design in Development course, Development Planning Unit University College London.
 Their Bangkok blog can be found at this link and final analysis report found at this ilnk.

-I am currently working as an Urban Planner with Architects Southwest in my hometown of Lafayette, LA.
-Prior to my return "home", I worked with the UNLV Downtown Design Center in Las Vegas as a Senior Researcher/Urban Sustainability Strategist on regional projects and Adjunct Professor leading a ...
+I am currently working as an Urban Designer and Planner with Architects Southwest in Lafayette, LA.
+Prior to my return "home", I worked with the UNLV Downtown Design Center in Las Vegas as a Senior Researcher/Urban Sustainability Strategist on regional projects and Adjunct Professor leading a 4th ...